 At USC Facilities Planning and Management, we always strive to perform our work in a professional, productive, safe, and high-quality manner to continually improve our health and safety performance.
 Concern for the safety of our employees, faculty, and students is our greatest responsibility, along with safeguarding the general public and our clients' property.
 Safety is an integral part of how we do business, and we have adopted a comprehensive plan to carry out that philosophy.
 It is our goal to eliminate unsafe practices and conditions, and to have zero accidents and injuries.
-As part of the FPM new employee on-boarding process, each person will complete the FPM new employee health and safety orientation training through our Learning Management
+As part of the FPM new employee on-boarding process, each person will complete the FPM new employee health and safety orientation training through our Learning Management System (LMS) provider, Trojan Learn.

-Employee Gateway for new hire resources, USC policies, and guidelines.
+Check out the USC Employee Gateway for new hire resources, USC policies, and guidelines.